-The use of the above principles varies from field to field, some principles are used in a limited fashion, for instant, using the computability principle is still very limited in physics, the use of mathematization principle is still very limited in social sciences, and the use of the beauty principle is more dominant in physics and mathematics than in biology.
+The use of the above principles varies from field to field, some principles are still not used, and others are used in a limited fashion.
+Incorporating these principles fully in an automated scientific discovery framework might open the doors for many advancements, for instant, using the computability principle is still very limited in physics, the use of mathematization principle is still very limited in social sciences, and the use of the beauty principle is more dominant in physics and mathematics than in biology.

-The main challenge of the proposed framework is to build the algorithms that encapsulate the set of principles, providing full algorithms for all the principles is beyond the scope of this paper.
+The main challenge of the proposed framework is to build the algorithms that encapsulate the set of principles.
 Deep learning could be a very effective tool to implement some of these principles, it has shown promising results for the mathematization principle.
 However, it might be limited for other principles.